Ideas-on-Stage/ideasonstage.com/content/public-speaking-coachings/executive-coaching.en.md

 +++
 draft 		= false
-title 		= "Public Speaking Coaching" description	= "Whether you are a leader in a major corporation or running your own business, speak like the leader everyone wants to follow." weight		= 2 categories	= [ "Public Speaking Coaching" ] showrefs	= true urlredirect	= "" url 		= "/public-speaking-coaching/public-speaking-coaching/"
+title 		= "Executive Coaching" description	= "Develop your presence on stage.
+Be a Leader." weight		= 1 categories	= [ "Public Speaking Coaching" ] showrefs	= false urlredirect	= ""
+url 		= "/public-speaking-coaching/executive-coaching/"
 +++

 ## Lead from the stage